ferrarimarco/home-lab/README.md

 ### Initialize the edge environment with the seed device

 To provision the edge environment, you use a seed device.
-After this process is completed, the seed device has no special purpose or status, and you can use that seed device as any other device in the edge environment.

-The seed device has as few external dependencies as possible.
-The seed device requires:

-1. A connection to an IP network that can route packets to the internet.
-1. An IP address to statically assign to the main network interface of the seed device.

 As soon as the seed device detects that the edge environment initialization process is completed, and there are enough nodes, servers, and service